simonfrayer/templates/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Add visuals**
+Add any visuals that might help to ilustrate your idea

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.